-1. Get over it, Jackie!
-What he was doing was perfectly acceptable and normal, and that we are on entirely separate life roads.
+1. Time to get over it, Jackie!
+What he was doing was perfectly acceptable and normal.
+We are on entirely separate life roads.
 While the marriage would affect my children and therefore affect me indirectly, for the most part, his new life was for him to experience, and not for me to think about.

-2. At least I liked the girl he was marrying, and my kids like her.
+2. At least the girl seemed normal.
 That’s huge.
 That could have been a big disaster.

 The most important thing I realized:

 Why did I feel so alone, when I’m not??
 I have a wonderful family, two children who I adore, and lots of good friends!
-I didn’t have a dog at the time, which I now think would have made things even easier!!
+And, I didn’t even have my dog at the time!
+That would have made things even easier.